Mayflower Council: Camp Resolute

 Camp Resolute is a 325 acre camp located on Little Pond in Bolton, Massachusetts.
 The camp was founded in 1919 on the shores of Little Pond.
 The facility offers many activities for campers to do such as swimming, boating, hiking, rock climbing, rappelling, and ropes courses.
 It is the only Boy Scout camp in New England and one of 8 in the country to be accredited by the American Camping Association.
 Officially named the E. Paul Robsham Scout Reservation, the camp celebrated its 100th anniversary in 2019.
 The Boy Scout camp occupies one half of the lake while the reservations Cub Scout day camp occupies the other.

 Tantamous Lodge

 Mayflower Council's Order of the Arrow lodge is Tantamous #223, which was formed from Old Colony Council's Tisquantum Lodge #164 and Knox Trail Council's Chippanyonk Lodge #59 when the councils merged in 2017.

-Chapters
+Serves areas

-Tantamous Lodge was formerly separated into five chapters that served their respective districts.
-They were:
+Tantamous Lodge was formerly separated into five chapters that served their respective districts now after some work that are serves area. :